rclone/rclone/docs/content/docs.md

 The default is `1m`.
 Use 0 to disable.

+### --stats-unit=bits|bytes ###

+By default data transfer rates will be printed in bytes/second.

+This option allows the data rate to be printed in bits/second.

+Data transfer volume will still be reported in bytes.

+The rate is reported as a binary unit, not SI unit.
+So 1 Mbit/s equals 1,048,576 bits/s and not 1,000,000 bits/s.

+The default is `bytes`.

 ### --delete-(before,during,after) ###

 This option allows you to specify when files on your destination are